arukione/web-mysql/README.md

 ### [Instruction](#Instruction)

+Just set MySQL settings than you can use fetchone,fetchall,executor function to operate MySQL database in Python3.

 You can input sql command string and values list which format is as follows:

 ```Python
 sql = "insert into users (name,age) values (%s,%s);"
 values = ['your_name',11]